splunk/jupyterhub-istio-proxy/README.md

 ### Difference to the configurable-http-proxy

 Unlike the default `configurable-http-proxy` that ships with istio, the traffic is not routed through the proxy itself.
 The proxy configures istio to handle all traffic to the notebook servers as well as Jupyterhub.
-As a result, the `proxy-public` service is not needed when using `jupyterhub-istio-proxy`
+As a result, the `proxy-public` service is not needed when using `jupyterhub-istio-proxy`.
+For more information see https://medium.com/@harsimran.maan/running-jupyterhub-with-istio-service-mesh-on-kubernetes-a-troubleshooting-journey-707039f36a7b

 ## Deployment